LutzGrosshennig/unity3d-AnimatedGridMovement-Camera/README.md

 * 'Q' Turn left 90°
 * 'E' Turn right 90°

-# MEW!
+# NEW!
 Free look mode

 Press the right mouse button to enter a free look mode where you can look round without a grid restriction.
 Releasing the mouse button will put you back in movement mode.